-Coronavirus/COVID-19.
-Edinburgh Castle and The Scottish National War Memorial are closed to visitors with an expectation that the Castle will re-open on Friday 30th April.
+Edinburgh Castle and The Scottish National War Memorial reopened on 30 April.

 The Scottish National War Memorial is located in the heart of Edinburgh, the capital city of Scotland.
 It is found within the walls of Edinburgh Castle.